nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When adding roles, only the following are valid roles: attendee, sponsor, vendor, volunteer
-* You can remove the person’s telegram username by typing `t/` without specifying any telegram username after it.
 * You can remove all the person’s roles by typing `r/` without specifying any role after it.